hphelion/documentation/commercial/GA1/commercial.update-101-overview.md

 5. After the update is complete:

-	* If your cloud uses the optional HP Helion OpenStack DNSaaS (Domain Name Servcer as a Service), upgrade DNSaaS.
+	* If your cloud uses the optional HP Helion OpenStack DNSaaS (Domain Name Server as a Service), upgrade DNSaaS.
 For installation instructions, see [DNSaaS Installation and Configuration](/helion/openstack/install/dnsaas/).

 	The process for updating DNSaaS is to uninstall the current version of DNSaaS, then runnig the update package to re-install.
 Do not attempt to install version 1.0.1 over the previous version.